quiet-mike/chariot/README.md

 # Chariot (Client/Server)

+A client/server application for managing and running a scouting pinewood car race.

+The server component is a Springboot application written in Java.

+The client component is an Angular web client

 This repository contains:
 - **server/**: Java 17 + Spring Boot REST API
 - **client/**: Angular web client (skeleton UI)